 An ovulation test, also called an ovulation predictor test, OPK, or ovulation kit, is a home test that checks your urine to let you know when you’re most likely to be fertile or get pregnant.
 When you get ready to ovulate, which means to release an egg for fertilization, your body creates more luteinizing hormone (LH).

 By detecting a surge in LH, it helps predict when you will ovulate.
-Knowing this information helps you and your partner time sex for pregnancy.
+Knowing this helps you and your partner time sex for pregnancy.

 Where to Get an Ovulation Test

 You can buy ovulation tests at most drugstores.
 These kits usually come with test sticks or paper strips.
-You can also buy a digital ovulation test that connects a test stick into a digital reader.
+You can also buy a digital ovulation test that connects a test stick to a digital reader.

-When to Take an Ovulation Predictor Test
+When to Take an Ovulation Test

-If your typical menstrual cycle is 28-days, you would perform an ovulation test 10 or 14 days after starting your period.
+If your typical menstrual cycle is 28 days, you would perform an ovulation test 10 or 14 days after starting your period.
 If your cycle is a different length or irregular, talk to your doctor about when you should take a test.

 How to Take an Ovulation Test